 I had a King Suite at the Inn at the Commons in Downtown.
 This was a fantastic choice as the walkability to nearby restaurants and bars made my stay easy.
-The rooms were spacious, bright and comfortable and the staff were willing to go beyond what was required to make my enjoyable.
+The rooms were spacious, bright and comfortable and the staff was willing to go beyond what was required to make my stay enjoyable.
 The employees showed their personality and were keen to connect with me without being unprofessional which I very much appreciated.

 The convenience of staying in downtown Medford made it so easy to get around.
 I felt perfectly safe walking through Downtown on a Friday night alone.
 Statistically, the overall crime rate is 166% higher than the national average so crime is present.
-Just like anywhere you go, use your common sense when you’re travelling alone or with others.
+Just like anywhere you go, use your common sense when you’re traveling alone or with others.

 Planning a trip to Oregon?